someoneatemylastsliceofpizza/R5-AnimInspector/README.md

 # R5-AnimInspector
-A Source .qc generator from Apex legends animation file(.rseq, .rrig and .rmdl)
+A Source .qc generator from Apex legends assets file(.rseq, .rrig and .rmdl)

 ---